- A new “atlas” reveals widespread illegal bottom trawling inside Mediterranean marine protected areas.

 These figures might not reveal the full scale of the problem.
 The atlas is built on geolocation data from automatic identification systems (AIS) that many vessels don’t use consistently, Tony Long, the CEO of Global Fishing Watch (GFW), a nonprofit that publicly tracks fishing activity, said in a press release.
 GFW, an MSA member organization, collected the AIS data used in the atlas.

-While only 10% (35 out of 350) of studied areas had apparent violations, these tended to be larger areas more suitable for trawling, according to a GFW fisheries analyst who asked not to be named so as not to jeopardize government relations.
+While only 10% (35 out of 350) of studied areas had apparent violations, these tended to be larger areas more suitable for trawling, according to Luca Marsaglia, a GFW fisheries analyst.

 To try to ensure that only bottom trawling activity appeared in the atlas, GFW cross-checked the AIS data against EU fleet registration data that shows vessels’ primary fishing gear.
-However, this data-filtering method was not foolproof, the GFW fisheries analyst said: some of the included vessels also have registered secondary gear, which may be what they used in some cases inside the protected areas.
+However, this data-filtering method was not foolproof, Marsaglia said: some of the included vessels also have registered secondary gear, which may be what they used in some cases inside the protected areas.
 (GFW has highlighted the vessels with secondary gear in the atlas’s tables.)

 The effort to build the atlas revealed a lack of transparency regarding trawling infractions.
 MSA member organization MedReAct, a Rome-based NGO, had to trawl through media archives in five languages to discover the 169 “confirmed” infractions in the atlas.
 MedReAct requested information from national control authorities, such as coast guards, but only those in France and Italy complied.
 Even then, the data from France were aggregated and not usable for this iteration of the atlas.

-And so, as with the “presumed” cases, the 169 “confirmed” cases represent only “the tip of the iceberg,” Eleonora Panella, a senior adviser at MedReAct, told Mongabay.
+And so, as with the “presumed” cases, the 169 “confirmed” cases represent only “the tip of the iceberg,” Eleonora Panella, who contributed to the atlas as a senior adviser at MedReAct and has since left the organization, told Mongabay.

 Unlike the “presumed” cases, the exact locations of the “confirmed” cases aren’t visible on the map, because many of the media reports used by MedReAct failed to provide exact locations.